thiagoh/sublime-dilmes-ipsum/README.md

 Report bugs here, and I will do my best to repair them (or better still - make the fix, and send me a pull request).

+### Atom version

+If you are interested in Atom's version checkout this [plugin](https://github.com/thiagoh/atom-dilmes-ipsum)

 ---

 If you have some problems or improvements with it, contact me via GitHub.